simplitech/vue-adap-table/README.md

 # Vue-Adap-Table

-A Vue adaptable table, many components to be used to render and control lists
+A Vue adaptable table, some components to be used to render and control [Page Collections](https://github.com/simplitech/resource-collection)

 # Install
 ```